 Maximum length 500 words.
 The essay should explain what unique abilities you would bring to the M.P.M.
 Program and how obtaining this degree will contribute to the attainment of your personal and professional goals.
 In addition, the statement should specify why you want to pursue your degree at the McCourt School and how that relates to your career

-Interviews are not required but prospective students are encouraged to attend an information session, participate in an online chat, or meet with a McCourt School Admissions staff member in person or over the phone.
+Interviews are not required but prospective students are encouraged to attend an information session, participate in an online chat, or talk with a McCourt School Admissions staff member.

 MPM DEGREE REQUIREMENTS